nerdmed/settings-manager/README.md

 	 -> true

 ##Create fixed settings for better control
 For having more control and limiting your avaliable Settings you can add the fixed option.
+It woll not be possible to add new settings to this SettingsManager.

 **Example**